 Ah well the Tanzanian culture is really friendly and respectful.
 We’ve got wonderful national parks, home to most of the world’s animals.
 Our parks hold some great world records too, like Lake Tanganyika being the deepest on earth, Lake Victoria the biggest and widest.

 We’ve got the eighth wonder of the world – the Ngorongoro Crater (find out more on page 24), an active volcano (Mount Oldonyo) and the highest freestanding mountain in the world: Kili herself!
 With different routes that suit every preference, you’ll achieve what you wish for in Tanzania.

 It really is one of the greatest places on earth.
 What else do you do apart from leading treks up Kilimanjaro?

 Aside from climbing, I lead bike tours, walking tours, culture tours, town tours, safari tours… Any type of tour really!

-And have any clients stood out in particular on those hundreds of tours?
+As one of the amazing Kilimanjaro guides, you must have been out on hundreds of tours.
+Have any clients stood out in particular on those hundreds of tours?

 There are many many clients that I’ve loved working with, but my absolute favourite was probably a lady from Scotland called Corinne.
 She has no legs or hands and has a problem with her lungs but still had this sort of beautiful, kind respect for the mountain.
 She climbed Kili with 12 of her friends and we all made it to the peak!
 It wasn’t the easiest of treks but, together, we did it.